uperl/Test2-Tools-HTTP/README.md

     The [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object.

-    Warning: In the case of a connection error, this may be a synthetic response produced by [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent), rather than an actual message from the remote end.
+    Warning: Depending on the user agent class in use, in the case of a connection error, this may be either a synthetic response or not defined.
+For example [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) produced a synthetic response, while [Mojo::UserAgent](https://metacpan.org/pod/Mojo::UserAgent) does not produce a response in the event of a connection error.

 - http\_tx->ok